Updated March 13, 2020

 What it sounds like: “I bought these pair of shoes for $75 because I had to have them, but they make my feet bleed.
 I can’t get rid of them because I spent so much money on them!”

 2. We convince ourselves that stuff makes us accepted.

 What it sounds like: “I need this new cute outfit for….otherwise I won’t fit it.

 3. Stuff is connected to memories and people.

 What it sounds like: “My mom gave me something that I really don’t like, but I can’t get rid of what my mom gave me because—well, it was from my mom!
 I might hurt her feelings.”

-In the end clutter costs us space, time, energy, money, and ultimately what matters most to us.
+As I wrap things up, clutter will costs you space, time, energy, money, and ultimately what matters most to us.

 If you struggle with clutter, remember that it is a symptom.
-What you thinking and feeling is the deeper root and cause.
-If you take the time to determine what you are thinking—you’re one step closer to living clutter free.
+What you are thinking and feeling is the deeper root and cause.
+If you take the time to determine what you are thinking—you’re one step closer to clutter free living.

 What is an area of clutter that you have a tendency to struggle with?